kestal/univers/Magic/About magic.md

 A wizard holding both amazing powers and dreadful hatred could keep his soul alive breifly when striked by death, roaming in the preater bearing a terrible pain.
 Thenforth, he should die or quickly find a newborn's body to take his place.

-## Sources of power
+## The magical streams
-The most common way to feel the praeter is through sources of power.
+The most common way to feel the praeter is through magical streams.
 These bridges act as strong bonds to the praeter dimension and allow the casters to enter it easier.
-They can't been seen or touched.

-There is absolutely only one type of source: the magical streams.
-Usually they are jumpy and tiny (cm).
+They can't been seen or touched and are usually jumpy and tiny (cm).

-Sometimes, they highly concentrate in areas called magical places.
+However, sometimes they highly concentrate in areas called magical places.
-These magical places are usually stable for decays and wide (m->km).
+These wide (m->km) places tend to be stable for decays at least.

-There are magical beasts, but they are not sources of power.
 The [elves](/Species/Elves.md) have special affinities with the praeter, which allow them to incorporate magical streams, becoming themselves sources.
 They can get exhausted if used and, if pushed to much, can faint and even die.
+Finally, although there are magical beasts, they don't act as sources of power.

 # Art of magic